lighttransport/embree-aarch64/README.md

 Embree on AARCH64(ARM64) status
 ===============================

-Production grade. embree-aarch64 gives mostly identical result compared to x86-64 version.
+Production grade(when `EMBREE_RAY_PACKETS=Off`). embree-aarch64 gives mostly identical result compared to x86-64 version.
+Some issue exists:

+* update in `verify` failue when EMBREE_RAY_PACKETS=On: https://github.com/lighttransport/embree-aarch64/issues/38
-Minior issue exists in watertight test https://github.com/lighttransport/embree-aarch64/issues/28 , but it would be neglible in most production environment.
+* watertight test https://github.com/lighttransport/embree-aarch64/issues/28 , but it would be neglible in most production environment.

 Embree-aarch64 Overview